-NHL News & Notes: NHL Stars of the Week, David Schlemko & More
+NHL News & Notes: Carey Price, NHL Stars of the Week & More

-In today’s News & Notes, the NHL has announced their three stars of the week, David Schlemko has been placed on waivers and J.T.
+In today’s News & Notes, Carey Price will miss the all-star game, the NHL has announced their three stars of the week, David Schlemko has been placed on waivers and J.T.
 Miller has returned to practice in a non-contact jersey.

 Related: NHL News & Notes: Pageau, Benn & More